nikomatsakis/rust-latam-2019/content/index.md

 - Some things have not changed:
   - uncompromised efficiency
   - safety and correctness
-  - a CoC and a culture that emphasized **curiosity and deep research**
+  - a CoC and a culture that emphasizes **curiosity and deep research**

----

 ---